erviveksoni/alexa-controlled-drone/README.md

 Now its time to run the application!

 - SSH into Raspberry Pi
 - __Ensure that the drone is powered on and your Raspberry Pi is connected to it's WIFI network using the secondary WLAN interface.
-Check the [above](#Connecting Raspberry Pi to Tello) section to verify and troubleshoot.__
+Check the _Connecting Raspberry Pi to Tello_ section to verify and troubleshoot.__
 - `cd` into the `alexa-controlled-drone/pi-alexa-code` directory
 - Type `python3 start.py`
 - You should see the drone telemetry getting displayed on the console